H3AR7B3A7/ExploringSomeTechnologies/README.md

 In this way, a two-way ongoing conversation can take place between the client and the server.
 The communications are usually done over TCP port number 443 (or 80 in the case of unsecured connections), which is beneficial for environments that block non-web Internet connections using a firewall.

+## Jackson

+Jackson is a very popular and efficient java based library to serialize or map java objects to JSON and vice versa.
+It provides various intuitive annotations.
+Its developers extol the combination of fast, correct, lightweight, and ergonomic attributes of the library.

 ---
 *Work in progress...*